Campbell brothers (criminal duo): Retrial

 The retrial of the three men began on August 14, 1963.
 The case was presided over by Judge Charles Edward Wyzanski Jr. On August 15, 1963, Lester was acquitted.
-The Campbell brothers, however, were not.
-In the Campbell brothers' sentencing on August 22, 1963, Wyzanski heeded a recommendation by Assistant U.S. Attorney William J. Koen to give the brothers sentences that were reduced from those that McCarthy had handed them.
+The Campbell brothers, however, were again found guilty.
+In the Campbell brothers' sentencing on August 22, 1963, Wyzanski heeded a recommendation by Assistant U.S. Attorney William J. Koen to give the brothers sentences that were much shorter than those that McCarthy had handed them in the first trial.
 The Campbell brothers were given new five-year prison sentences.

 1969 homicide trial and acquittal

-Shortly after they completed their 5-year prison sentences, the Campbell brothers again found themselves facing serious criminal charges, this time for murder.
+Shortly after they completed their five-year prison sentences, the Campbell brothers again found themselves facing serious criminal charges, this time for murder.
 In 1969, when Alvin was 35 years old and Arnold was 33, the Campbell brothers faced trial alongside Dennis W. Chandler for the triple-murder of Guido St. Laurent, Carnell Eaton, and Harold King as well as on further charges of assault with intent to murder Ronald Hicks and Frederick B. Rose.
 The charges included first degree homicide.

 St. Laurent, a blind man who was a community organizer, civil rights leader, and ex-convict, was the leader of the group New England Grass Roots Organization (NEGRO).
 The other two casualties of the triple homicide were also leaders within the organization.
 They were all shot to death on November 13, 1968 at the organization's headquarters office on Blue Hill Avenue in Boston's Roxbury neighborhood.

-Both of the Campbell brothers had been working as salaried employees at the Boston operation of the New York City-based firm Woolman Systems.
+Both Campbell brothers had been working as salaried employees at the Boston operation of the New York City-based firm Woolman Systems.
 Also working at this firm were murder victims St. Laurent and Harold King, described as specializing "in work in ghettos with the federal government".
-Since King was from out-of-town (visiting from Cleveland), he was believed to have been an unfortunate bystander of the attack rather than a target.
-At the time of the murders, Alvin Campbell had just started working as the project director for an automotive training center operated by the firm and Arnold Campbell had just become the automotive center's director of training.
-Alleged accomplice Dennis W. Chandler worked as the night watchman at the automotive training center.
-Woolman Systems was, at the time, a significant sub-contractor of a new $2 million program to provide employment to the chronically unemployed as part of the Roxbury-Dorchester-South End Greater Boston Consortium that was implementing a job training program in Boston.
-In the case against the three men, the prosecution alleged that they had committed the murder and assault with intent to murder with their alleged motive being a dispute over federal money that had been provided for the purposes of providing job training to chronically unemployed Roxbury residents.
+Since King was from out of town (visiting from Cleveland), he was believed to be an unfortunate bystander of the attack rather than a target.
+At the time of the murders, Alvin Campbell had just started working as the project director for an automotive training center operated by the firm and Arnold Campbell had just become its director of training.
+Alleged accomplice Dennis W. Chandler worked as the night watchman there.
+Woolman Systems was then a significant sub-contractor of a new $2 million program to employ the chronically unemployed as part of the Roxbury-Dorchester-South End Greater Boston Consortium that was implementing a job training program in Boston.
+In the case against the three men, the prosecution alleged that they committed the murder and assault with intent to murder because of a dispute over federal money provided to give job training to chronically unemployed Roxbury residents.